davidholyko/dotfiles/README.md

 change-bg-color
 ```

-Functionality expects that your current directory has a `.vscode/settings.json` file with seetings like:
+Command expects that your current directory has a `.vscode/settings.json` path with settings:

 ```
 {